 - Go hiking in the Sierra de Cuera mountain range

-If time permits, take the long way to Oviedo and stop for some hiking in the Picos de Europa National Park.
+If time permits, take the long way to Oviedo and stop for some hiking in the Picos de Europa – one of the best national parks in Spain.
 This dramatic mountain range is one of the most incredible landscapes I’ve ever seen.
 Oviedo itself is a beautiful city, known for its stunning medieval old town.

 Things to do in Oviedo: